 Red wine glasses – the bold and the beautiful

 When serving red wine it is all about creating a large surface area of wine in the glass.
 This is so the wine can breathe and the aromas and fragrances become more explosive.

 If you are not too fussy, the standard, all-round red wine glass will do.
-However, to really get the best out of your full-bodied Cabernet Sauvignon or fruit-forward Pinot Noir, you need to bring out the special red wine glasses.
+However, to really get the best out of your full-bodied Cabernet Sauvignon or fruit-forward Pinot Noir, you need to bring out the special glasses for red wine.

 Burgundy glass’ surface area is wider, shorter, and more dramatically tempered than the Bordeaux wine glass.
 This captures the aromatics of your lighter, fruitier reds like Pinot Noir when swirling better.
 In addition to that, the relatively narrow rim focuses them on the nose while drinking.

 Full-bodied, rich, aromatic reds like Cabernet Sauvignon are best served in the Bordeaux wine glass.
 Bordeaux glasses are known for their smaller surface area in relation to the circumference of the rim.
 This shape softens the experience of the acidic compounds, especially tannins that are more common in full-bodied red wines.

 Because white wine and rosé are less aromatic than reds, it tastes best at cooler temperatures.
 Thus, a medium-sized wine glass with a U-shaped bowl is recommended.
 The rounder shape of a white wine glass’ bowl is designed to maintain the wine’s cooler temperature.

 If a full, rich and complex Chardonnay is your go-to, then the standard red wine glass will do as it best compliments the stronger aromatics of fuller-bodied, richer white wines.